rmaarle/me41035/content/pages/assignments.rst

 Assignment 2: Estimate Athlete Power Capacity
 =============================================

-The objective of this assignment is to estimate both aerobic and anaerobic capacity for at least two members of your group.
+The objective of this assignment is to estimate aerobic capacity for at least two members of your group and anaerobic capacity for at least one member of your group.
 Each capacity type estimate should be based off of data your group collects, but should be supplemented or supported by values found in relevant scientific literature.

 The aims are to: